U.K. Professional Clients

 Like shareholders in a corporation, the members of a LLC are protected from personal liability in excess of their capital investment.
 Like the partners in a partnership, members of a LLC can flexibly allocate management responsibilities and gains and losses.
 The LLC also allows members to contribute passively as in the limited partnership.
 Unlike the limited partnership, however, where the general partner remains personally liable in the event of a business loss, the LLC allows all members to contribute without risking personal liability.

 In addition, the names of members are not disclosed in the certificate of formation, thereby preserving confidentiality.
 The owners, officers and directors of a corporation and the members and managers of an LLC can remain anonymous in Delaware corporations and LLC's during and after their formation in Delaware.
-In Delaware the only name and address, which is required to be on record, is the name and address of the Incorporator and registered agent.
+In Delaware the only name and address, which is required to be on record, is the name and address of the Incorporator and registered expert.
 Delaware will accept the filing of the Annual Corporation Franchise Tax Report and payment without the listing of Officers and Directors and signature.
 This explanation and comparison will help you make your choice of State if you are looking for anonymity, privacy and confidentially when you incorporate or form Delaware LLC.

 Unlimited business activities.
 In the states recommended by us, our attorneys are in a position to formulate the Articles of Incorporation in such a way that the business activities are not restricted to any particular purpose, but that the corporation may engage in any business or activity not forbidden by law.
 Thus, the corporation does not need to be re-organized in case it wishes to engage in a different business enterprise.